 You must have with you your driving licence, registration document (V5), and insurance papers.

 These vary according to whether the weather is fine, or wet.
 The limits are as follows (fine/wet):

 You can book a self-drive holiday through a tour operator (an accommodation plus Channel crossing package).
 Erna Low specialises in these.
 Most of the other tour operators sell self-drive ski holidays to Val Thorens too, including Inghams.

-We hope you have a good journey to Val Thorens by car.
+Have a good journey to Val Thorens by car!